Life as an Information Security student

 IFS4101 Legal Aspects of Information Security

 What can an “electronic” signature certify?
 Are SPAM emails legal?
 Can a tuition centre share your email address with another centre?
 Learn how information security issues influence the law from an NUS Law professor.

 What You Could Be

 Forensic Investigator at Visa

-Computer Security Researcher at Defence Science Organisation (DSO)
+Computer Security Researcher at DSO National Laboratories (DSO)